This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Winter

 Winter temperatures are where the extremes really show.
-Northern Spain may see snow and Madrid in winter can be super cold, just as Malaga is one of the hottest winter destinations in Europe with the sea warm enough to swim in!
+Northern Spain may see snow and Madrid in winter can be extremely cold, just as Malaga is one of the hottest winter destinations in Europe with the sea warm enough to swim in!

-This is also a good time for budget travelers to plan Spain trips as prices tumble and there are real bargains to be had.
+This is also a good time for budget travellers to plan Spain trips as prices tumble and there are real bargains to be had.
 Avoid the north and Pyrenees though, which regularly see snow in winter.

 Fiestas in Spain